-The Need For a Broadened View of Water Security in Mining Regions
+The Need for a Broadened View of Water Security in Mining Regions

 The water-related risks affecting mining and minerals processing operations are complex and diverse.
 However, from the perspective of mining companies, the emphasis tends to be on the physical risks associated with water scarcity or flooding.
 Mining and minerals processing operations are reliant on water as a production input – it serves as the primary medium for mineral separation and processing, for transporting ore and waste, and is needed for tasks such as dust suppression and equipment washing.
 Production is therefore compromised under conditions of water scarcity.
 Flooding risks can be equally concerning for miners; for example, in regions of high precipitation, water can become a nuisance, creating hydrogeological challenges and high pumping expenditure.